Hot dip galvanizing is a process developed to prevent steel from corroding.

-Galvanizing is unique: the hot dip process produces a coating which is bonded metallurgically to the steel.
-No other coating process has this feature, and as a result galvanised steel has by far the greatest resistance to mechanical damage during handling, storage, transport and construction - an important factor where steelwork is to be shipped around the world.
+Galvanizing is unique.
+The hot dip process produces a coating which is bonded metallurgically to the steel.
+No other coating process has this feature and, as a result, galvanized steel has by far the greatest resistance to mechanical damage during handling, storage, transport and construction - an important factor where steelwork is to be shipped around the world.

 7 - Complete coverage

-Because it is formed by dipping steel in molten zinc, all parts of the surface of the steel are coated - inside, outside, awkward corners, and narrow gaps which would be impossible to protect in any other way.
+Because it is formed by dipping steel into molten zinc, all parts of the surface of the steel are coated - inside, outside, awkward corners and narrow gaps which would be impossible to protect in any other way.

-The coating actually tends to build up at vital corners and edges - rather than thinning out as do brushed, sprayed and other dipped coatings.
+The coating actually tends to build up at vital corners and edges - rather than thinning out as is often the case with brushed, sprayed and other dipped coatings.

 8 - Three-way protection